Jaguar Land Rover, DHL say strike contingency plans in place

 A further 800 DHL workers at JLR’s Halewood factory in north west England, where the Land Rover Evoque is made, are due to vote on industrial action later on Monday, he said.

-Unite also plans to ballot workers at other logistics firms, Staffline and NAC, who do work for JLR, on possible industrial action over the next four weeks, the spokesman said.
+Unite also plans to ballot workers at other logistics firms, Fleetline and NAG, who do work for JLR, on possible industrial action over the next four weeks, the spokesman said.

 A DHL spokeswoman said, “Detailed contingency plans are in place to minimize disruption to the customer (JLR) and we strongly urge the union to reconsider its reckless action and give a clear message to our customer and employees that Unite supports UK growth.”